-PTSD RESURRECTED INC ABN 86 498 503 140 INDEPENDENT AUDITOR'S REPORT TO THE MEMBERS OF PTSD RESURRECTED INC
+PTSD RESURRECTED INC

+ABN 86 498 503 140

+INDEPENDENT AUDITOR'S REPORT TO THE MEMBERS OF PTSD RESURRECTED INC

-Opinion
+Qualified Auditors Opinion

-We have audited the financial report of the PTSD Resurrected Inc, which comprises the statement of financial position as at 30 June 2023, the statement of profit or loss, statement of changes in equity, statement of cashflow, notes comprising a summary of significant accounting policies and other explanatory information, and the statement by members of the committee.
+We have audited the financial report of the PTSD Resurrected Inc, which comprises the statement of financial position as at 30 June 2024, the statement of profit or loss, statement of changes in equity, statement of cashflow, notes comprising a summary of significant accounting policies and other explanatory information, and the statement by members of the committee.

-In our opinion, the accompanying financial report presents fairly, in all material respects, the financial position of PTSD Resurrected Inc as at 30 June 2023 and its financial performance for the period then ended in accordance with the accounting policies described in Note 1 to the financial statements, and the requirements of Division 60 of the Australian Charities and not-for-profits Commission Act 2012 and the Associations Incorporation Act 1981 (QLD) as (amended by the Associations Incorporation and Other Legislation Amendment Act (QLD) 2000) (the Act).
+In our opinion, except for the financial impact of the basis for qualified auditors opinion, the accompanying financial report presents fairly, in all material respects, the financial position of PTSD Resurrected Inc as at 30 June 2024 and its financial performance for the period then ended in accordance with the accounting policies described in Note 1 to the financial statements, and the requirements of Division 60 of the Australian Charities and not-for-profits Commission Act 2012 and the Associations Incorporation Act 1981 (QLD)as (amended by the Associations Incorporation and Other Legislation Amendment Act (QLD) 2020) (the Act).